 However, as revealed by EverythingApplePro on YouTube, the non-threatening version of the bug only requires two emoji and a number – a white flag, a zero and a rainbow.
 It's in the description of the YouTube video for those that really want to troll people.
 But why does it crash?
 The trick is that there’s also a hidden VS16 character that tells the two emoji to combine to make a rainbow flag, but as iOS 10 cannot handle the request, it’ll crash the iPhone instead.

-How do I recover from the rainbow iPhone text crash bug?
+How fix the rainbow iPhone text crash bug

 Your iPhone should restart seconds after turning off and should go back to normal, but we recommend deleting the text and thread from the Messages app.
 But what happens if the Messages app freezes when you open it?
 Don’t worry, as it’s fairly easy to fix.
 It’s worth noting that this method should fix issues brought by not only the “harmless” bug, but also the one that continues to crash your iPhone for some time afterwards.